Lessons from Mahabharata and Ramayana

 Prejudice can be violent…. without even giving any feeling of remorse or guilt.
 Rather, one might justify, “we are benefitting the other aborigine civilization by wiping out its people and creating abetter kind of civilization.”
 Therefore, it is cruel to be prejudiced without having an understanding of the civilization of others.

-In the Mahabharata, Jarasandha didn’t deem fit tha t the hundreds of kings whom he had imprisoned had any right to live.
+In the Mahabharata, Jarasandha didn’t deem fit that the hundreds of kings whom he had imprisoned had any right to live.
 He was offering them as a sacrifice.
 It was a murderous plan, fortunately foiled by Lord Krishna.

 Prejudice can be offensive….